10 Facts You Need to Know about Social Security Benefits and Divorce

 Are there survivor benefits for divorced spouses?

 Yes.
-If your former spouse has died and the marriage lasted at least 10 years, you may be eligible for survivor benefits as early as age 60, or 50 if disabled.
-Survivor benefits can be higher than retirement benefits in some cases.
+If your ex-spouse dies and you were married at least 10 years, you may qualify for divorced survivor benefits of up to 100% of their Social Security benefit.
+These benefits can begin as early as age 60, or age 50 if you are disabled.

 Will claiming on my ex's record reduce their benefits or their current spouse's benefits?